nikspyratos/toybox/README.md

   - Assuming these pages are static, make sure they are heavily cached.
   - For some projects you probably won't even need the landing page provided, so go ahead and yank it out!
 - **Queues**: Consult the [Horizon](https://laravel.com/docs/10.x/horizon) documentation on how best to use it for your queues.
+- **License**: If your project is closed-source, you might want to remove the `LICENSE.md` file included in the repo.

 ---